 Secondary Education Science or Math Teacher

-Cameroon has staked its vision for economic growth and technological advancement on Math and Science teaching in schools, with a special focus on promoting girls involvement.
-To meet this vision, the country is transitioning from a teacher-centered education system to a student-centered competency based system.
-This Math/Science Teaching Program is making valuable contributions to this transition by promoting the teaching of Math and Science in ways that people can use effectively in their daily lives.
+Cameroon has staked its vision for economic growth and technological advancement on Math/Science teaching in schools, with a special focus on promoting girls’ empowerment.
+To meet this vision, the country is transitioning from a teacher-centered education system to a student-centered competency-based system.
+Cameroon’s Math and Science Teaching Program has one goal and four objectives:

-Math and Science Teachers will work with their fellow teachers to facilitate informal or formal communities of practice to share techniques for general, critical thinking, and/or STEM teaching skills; engage in model teaching and/or peer observation; plan and facilitate teacher workshops on general, critical thinking, and/or STEM teaching skills; design, adapt, and pilot learning materials; and implement engagement techniques to promote gender equity in classrooms.
+Math/Science Volunteers work with their fellow teachers to facilitate formal or informal communities of practice to share techniques for general, critical thinking, and/or STEM teaching skills.
+They engage in model teaching and/or peer observation; plan and facilitate teacher workshops; design, adapt, and pilot learning materials; and implement techniques to promote gender equity in classrooms.

-Volunteers also do community outreach to organize activities that involve the community in student learning.
-For example, Volunteers organize and facilitate events at science fairs, math competitions, and other educational activities that community members support or attend.
-They also train community members on techniques that increase student access to learning on topics such as menstrual management, positive masculinity, and safe latrines.
+Volunteers also perform outreach, organizing activities that involve the community in student learning, such as science fairs and math competitions; they also train community members on techniques that increase student access to learning, such as menstrual hygiene management, positive masculinity, and safe latrines.

-You will receive training on how to implement the above activities during your Pre-Service Training (PST) and during several other In-Service training opportunities.
-To facilitate your successful service, Peace Corps has adapted tools to help you do a needs assessment and integrate your community in a culturally appropriate way that gives you information about the needs of the community in relation to your program goals.
+To facilitate your successful service, Peace Corps has adapted tools to help you perform a needs assessment in a culturally appropriate way that gives you information about the needs of the community in relation to your program goal and objectives.
 Two of the most important key success factors are spending as much time as possible in your community to help you develop and maintain meaningful relations with community members and your ability to communicate in the local language.